Salesforce, Inc. (NYSE:CRM) CEO Marc Benioff Sells 15,000 Shares

 - On Tuesday, January 16th, Marc Benioff sold 15,000 shares of Salesforce stock.
 The stock was sold at an average price of $269.77, for a total value of $4,046,550.00.

-Several analysts have recently weighed in on the stock.
-Wells Fargo & Company cut shares of Salesforce from an “overweight” rating to an “equal weight” rating and set a $280.00 price objective on the stock. in a research report on Wednesday, December 20th.
-Bank of America increased their target price on Salesforce from $280.00 to $300.00 and gave the company a “buy” rating in a research note on Thursday, November 30th.
-Morgan Stanley raised Salesforce from an “equal weight” rating to an “overweight” rating and lifted their price target for the stock from $290.00 to $350.00 in a research note on Thursday, December 21st.
-Robert W. Baird increased their price objective on Salesforce from $300.00 to $310.00 and gave the company an “outperform” rating in a research report on Tuesday, January 23rd.
-Finally, Wedbush boosted their target price on Salesforce from $255.00 to $280.00 and gave the stock an “outperform” rating in a research report on Thursday, November 30th.
-Nine research analysts have rated the stock with a hold rating, twenty-seven have given a buy rating and two have given a strong buy rating to the company’s stock.
-Based on data from MarketBeat.com, the company presently has an average rating of “Moderate Buy” and an average target price of $262.64.
+Several research analysts have recently weighed in on CRM shares.
+Truist Financial reissued a “buy” rating and set a $275.00 price objective on shares of Salesforce in a report on Thursday, November 30th.
+Needham & Company LLC increased their price target on Salesforce from $250.00 to $275.00 and gave the company a “buy” rating in a report on Thursday, November 30th.
+Wedbush lifted their price objective on Salesforce from $255.00 to $280.00 and gave the stock an “outperform” rating in a report on Thursday, November 30th.
+Wells Fargo & Company downgraded Salesforce from an “overweight” rating to an “equal weight” rating and set a $280.00 target price on the stock. in a report on Wednesday, December 20th.
+Finally, Oppenheimer boosted their price target on Salesforce from $250.00 to $275.00 and gave the company an “outperform” rating in a research note on Thursday, November 30th.
+Nine research analysts have rated the stock with a hold rating, twenty-eight have issued a buy rating and one has assigned a strong buy rating to the company.
+According to data from MarketBeat.com, Salesforce has an average rating of “Moderate Buy” and a consensus price target of $262.64.

 Salesforce, Inc provides Customer Relationship Management (CRM) technology that brings companies and customers together worldwide.
 The company's service includes sales to store data, monitor leads and progress, forecast opportunities, gain insights through analytics and relationship intelligence, and deliver quotes, contracts, and invoices; and service that enables companies to deliver trusted and highly personalized customer service and support at scale.